lopesmfelipe/Delivery-JDBC/README.md

 # Delivery-JDBC-System

-This is a personal project, made in order to learn more about database connection in java.
 It's a Delivery program, using JDBC and PostgreSQL database.

 The project is divided into 3 packages: